Paul Linsell

 [email protected]

-View Full ProfileFamily mediation is an effective process for resolving a range of disputes in the context of a relationship breakdown or other family matter.
+View Full ProfileFamily mediation is an effective process for resolving a range of disputes in the context of a relationship breakdown or other family matter, ensuring your family stays in control of arrangements over children, property, and finances.

-The mediation sessions provide a flexible, bespoke process that brings you and the other party together to help identify, discuss and resolve the issues that you need to address.
-It is a voluntary process where you decide the issues that you want to address, putting you in control.
+The mediation sessions provide a flexible, bespoke process that bring you and the other party together to help identify, discuss and resolve the issues that you need to address.
+It is a voluntary process where you decide the issues that you want to address, to hopefully reach an agreement or narrow the issues if that is not possible.

-It is rare for parties to commence mediation believing they will conclude an agreement.
-Despite this, most mediations will result in a concluded agreement.
+Yes.
+It is rare for parties to begin mediation believing they will leave with an agreement.
+Despite this, most mediations result in an agreement.

-If that does not happen for you then you can still explore other avenues for resolving the issues you need to address, including court proceedings.
-Even in those circumstances, there is still often a benefit of the mediation as it can be useful in narrowing the issues between you, even if you cannot agree on everything.
-This will often expedite any alternative process that may still be required and save costs.
+If that does not happen for you, then you can still explore other avenues for resolving the issues you need to address, including other types of alternative dispute resolution and as a last resort, court proceedings.
+Even in those circumstances, there is still often a benefit of the family mediation process, as it can be useful in narrowing the issues between you, even if you cannot agree on everything.
+This will often expedite any alternative process that may still be required and save significant costs.

 However, mediation is usually an option at any stage of your relationship breakdown process and irrespective of whether a court process has begun or not.